VoxelCubes/PanelCleaner/docs/faq.md

 Note: If the text it claims to have found makes no sense, for example, it just reads "．．．", for something entirely different, check what OCR language is set.
-The default MangaOCR model might return something like that for English text, resulting in it getting cleaned up, if the bubble was small enough.
+The default MangaOCR model might return something like that for English text, resulting in it getting ignored, if the bubble was small enough.

 ### Checking bubble size